-One hour later and drenched in sweat we made it to the top of Sixty Stone Mountain!
+One hour later drenched in sweat we made it to the top of Sixty Stone Mountain!
 The weather turned out to be surprisingly sunny and the flowers were even more beautiful than we could’ve imagined!

 We came here on a Saturday, and although we were the only foreigners, we were of course not the only ones admiring the flowers.
 But the area is quite big and there are many small roads winding through the fields.
-If you come by motorcycle it’s easy to find a field of flowers almost entirely for yourself!
+If you come by motorcycle it’s easy to find a field of flowers almost entirely to yourself!

-These lilies bloom for one day only, hence their name, daylily flowers.
+These lilies bloom for one day only, hence their name: daylily flowers.
 They are harvested for consumption.
-As you go along the road, you’ll encounter stalls selling all sorts of things flower related: lily ice cream, lily soup, fried lilies, … and of course packages of dried lilies.
+As you go along the road, you’ll encounter stalls selling all sorts of things flower related: lily ice cream, lily soup, fried lilies and of course packages of dried lilies.

 If you are ever in Taiwan during August or September, make sure not to miss this wonderful sight!
 It’s a bit of a hassle to get there, but definitely worth all the trouble!